11am - 12pm

 Angela Mariani and Bernard Gordillo host this weekly program exploring the world of Early Music, from the transcendent sounds of Anonymous 4, to the sublime realm of Chant, to the passion of an Italian Baroque violin sonata.
 Harmonia is produced in conjunction with Indiana University's world-renowned Early Music Institute.

-A Musical Tour of Paris
+Musical Tour of Vienna